http://WhatisTaxed.com: Data-mining the Tax Code

 (C)...the gross income of a possessions corporation...

-By the way, 26 USC 861(b) US Tax Codeis not the list of taxable income.
-It is simply a paragraph subsection referring to another paragraph, which really lists gross income.
+Notice, 26 USC 861(b) US Tax Codeis not a list of taxable income.
+It is simply a paragraph referring to another paragraph, which only lists gross income, not taxable income.

-Do you reside in the United States?
+Are you a resident of the United States?
 Copy and paste this line into the GPO search box...

 Here is what you get...